Understanding ADHD Symptoms

 - Combined Type

-These presentations reflect different patterns of behavior, though many individuals exhibit traits from more than one category.
+These presentations reflect different patterns of behavior.
+Many individuals show traits from more than one category.

 Inattentive Symptoms